rjudy1/autonav/README.md

 ### RPLidar
 The RPLIDAR also is controlled through a provided package.
 It spins and publishes the LIDAR scans.
 You may have to set the port with the parameters:
 - `serial_port` which is by default `/dev/ttyUSB0`

+## Helpful Tools/Tips
+- If wanting to use ROS1 versions of packages or rosbags see the helpful ros1 to ros2 bridge at [https://github.com/ros2/ros1_bridge](RosBridge)
+- To change parameters while running see `ros2 param set <node> <parameter> <parameter_value>